nuochenpku/Harry-Potter-Dialogue-Dataset/README.md

 - We initialize GPT-2 model from the checkpoint which pre-trained in the Tencent business data (the general results are much better than open-source GPT-2), hence we don't public the source of our GPT-2 here.
 - We initialize our BOB models from [here](https://hkustgz-my.sharepoint.com/:f:/g/personal/nchen022_connect_hkust-gz_edu_cn/EiNa1Hd844BPjrifPzmQMH0By_OppTRQ4nO9uBQR2aQo7Q?e=pQ4qTu).
 The training scripts of BOB please refer to its originial  [project](https://github.com/songhaoyu/BoB).
 - The training scripts of EVA please refer to its originial  [project](https://github.com/thu-coai/EVA).
+- We post-train BERT-FP models in [Douban corpus](https://github.com/hanjanghoon/BERT_FP) and then fine-tune in HPD dataset to get better performance.

 ## Citation